University of North Alabama: Buildings

+Residences

 Mattielou and Olive residence halls were completed in fall 2015 and spring 2016, respectively.
 The new residence halls are located on the extreme north end of campus, behind Covington and Hawthorne halls.
 Mattielou has 335 spaces and Olive has 429 spaces.
 These buildings were built primarily for incoming freshmen students.
 There are double and limited single rooms and each unit has its own bathroom.